Custom Wine Cellar in Carmel, Indiana

 Storage and Organization Features

-The details in this Carmel project were selected to make the room work better every day, and to feel special when guests are over.
+The details in this Carmel project were selected to make the room work better every day, and to feel special when guests are visting.

 Wine storage and serving

-The racking plan is designed to store a full collection with capacity for approximately 322 bottles, including standard bottles and a small allocation for magnums.
-In addition to the main bottle storage, the plan includes dedicated areas for case storage and display focused sections, so special bottles feel highlighted rather than hidden.
+The wine rack plan was designed to hold approximately 322 bottles, including standard bottles and a smaller allocation for magnums.
+The layout also includes dedicated areas for case storage and select display moments, which helps the collection stay organized while giving special bottles more visual presence.

 Lighting that supports both function and atmosphere

-The lighting plan includes new recessed lighting on dimmers, plus a chandelier and wall sconces on dimmers, allowing the wine room to shift from bright and practical to softer and more ambient.
-A floating shelf includes integrated tape lighting and wine glass storage racks below, which adds both function and a polished, finished basement look.
+A successful wine room needs lighting that works in more than one mode.
+This plan includes recessed lighting on dimmers, along with a chandelier and wall sconces on dimmers, so the room can shift from bright and task oriented to softer and more ambient.

 Comfort focused basement planning